 Lord Sumption, no longer restrained by the burden of high Judicial office, when giving evidence to a Parliamentary Select Committee recently said that the government was intent on 'doing down the courts as potential sources of impediments for the government's programme'.
 Such forthright language from a recent member of the Supreme Court is unprecedented in recent times.
 The recent Party Conference speeches by the Home Secretary and the Prime Minister attacking 'lefty human rights lawyers' for slowing down the justice system, may be a further sign of things to come.

-There is a heightened need for the Bar to continue to be on guard against further attacks on judicial independence and the role of the judiciary.
+Nonetheless, there is a heightened need for the Bar to continue to be on guard against further attacks on judicial independence and the role of the judiciary.
 The Bar must play its role in explaining to the public why judicial independence is fundamental to the rule of law and a democratic society.